Zowe-Java-SDK/ZosShell/README.md

     mvn clean install

-Change directory to the target directory and execute the following command:
+Change the directory to the target directory and execute the following command:

     java -jar zosshell-2.1.1.jar

-If you are planning to browse large job output you may want to set the JVM memory usage higher than the default, i.e.
+If you are planning to browse large job output, you may want to set the JVM memory usage higher than the default, i.e.

     java -jar -Xmx2G zosshell-2.1.1.jar